 Pedestrian detectors will not be coded because Ped Recall is activated on all intersections in the corridor.

-Leading pedestrian intervals should be coded as an “OR” signal group on pedestrian signal heads.
-No detector is needed because the signals will be operating on Max Recall.
+Leading pedestrian intervals should be coded as Leading pedestrian intervals (LPI) should be coded to add in an overlap associated with the parent signal group, and a “delay green” with the maximum split for the LPI (i.e., three seconds) is activated.
+Parent signal group splits are set to the total split of the vehicle phase plus the LPI.

 Note – it is common for DDOT to have these leading pedestrian intervals and the reviewers pay close attention to these elements.

+Rest on walk should be coded in RBC timing plan to allow pedestrians maximum walk time until the count down begins.

 Signal .RBC files will be generated from the Synchro files provided by DDOT.